 ‘Let the squashing begin!’

-Eight Legged Freaks is a 2002 American science fiction comedy horror feature film directed by Ellory Elkayem (They Nest; Return of the Living Dead: Necropolis; Return of the Living Dead: Rave from the Grave) from a screenplay co-written with Jesse Alexander, based on a storyline co-written with Randy Kornfield.
+Eight Legged Freaks is a 2002 American science fiction comedy horror film directed by Ellory Elkayem (They Nest; Return of the Living Dead: Necropolis; Return of the Living Dead: Rave from the Grave) from a screenplay co-written with Jesse Alexander, based on a storyline co-written with Randy Kornfield.
 The movie stars David Arquette, Kari Wuhrer, Scott Terra and Scarlett Johansson.

 The residents of a rural mining town discover that an unfortunate chemical spill has caused hundreds of little spiders to mutate overnight to the size of SUVs.